-Thanks to advances in fully controllable light-emitting diodes (LEDs), artists, designers and even architects are using these colorful low-energy, eco-friendly lights to enhance our lives, from the very practical to the stunningly beautiful.
-Here are four illuminated buildings worth discovering – two of San Francisco’s oldest and two of its newest – that glow with a colorful luminescence after dark.
+Thanks to advances in fully controllable light-emitting diodes (LEDs), artists, designers and even architects are using these colorful, low-energy, eco-friendly lights to enhance our lives in many ways, from the very practical to the stunningly beautiful.
+Here are five illuminated buildings worth discovering—some old and some new—that glow with a colorful luminescence after dark.

 Everything is Illuminated at San Francisco City Hall

 Built as the "People’s Palace" in 1915, San Francisco's City Hall is the crown jewel of Civic Center Plaza.
 On June 19, 2015, it also became a massive architectural “canvas” when a dazzling 100th Anniversary multimedia light show was created by San Francisco-based Obscura Digital for its Centennial Celebration.
-The digital multimedia projection system is now city-owned and can be used for a variety of events to beam everything from environmentally friendly forests upon the building, or ferocious dragons, cherry blossoms, and a brilliant illuminated rainbow honoring San Francisco’s Pride celebration — just about any motif fitting the array of groups and interests that make use of Civic Center Plaza.
+The digital multimedia projection system is now city-owned and can be used for a variety of events to beam everything from environmentally friendly forests to ferocious dragons or a brilliant illuminated rainbow honoring San Francisco’s Pride celebration upon the building.

 Art Deco Brilliance at 140 New Montgomery